 The interrupts that can wake the device from sleep are the following: tap detection, orientation detection, motion/freefall, and transient detection.
-Refer to AN4074, for more detailed information for configuring the auto-wake/sleep.
+The FIFO can be configured to hold the data in the buffer until it is flushed if the FIFO gate bit is set in register 0x2C but the FIFO cannot wake the device from sleep.